 The point I was making on the Kill Gays page is that some Christians are so lazy, they refuse to study the Bible.
 They read a verse which doesn't mention gays or lesbians, assume it means something Moses and the children of Israel never understood it to mean and based on their false assumption, decide that God has commanded Christians in the twenty first century to kill gays.

 A bit of study would show them that Leviticus is addressed to the children of Israel about to enter the promised land.
 Leviticus is not addressed to Christians 3500 years later, when we are not Jewish, are not living in the land of Israel and are not under the law of Moses.
-On this side of the Cross, we are under grace, not law, Romans 6:14.
+We are not on the side of Calvary.
+We live on the grace side of Calvary where we are under grace, not law, Romans 6:14.
 That's my answer.

 17. You say that malakoi simply means effeminate men, but isn’t that misogynist to say that being like a woman is negative.
 Men still say things like that today like your example, you throw like a girl, that is derogatory towards women.

 Answer - In reality, I carefully define the Greek word, malakoi, demonstrating that it has much more meaning than simply indicating one who is effeminate.
 The word effeminate when used to describe a man, meant that a man was behaving more like a woman than a man.
 That did not necessarily mean he had feminine mannerisms.

 When we define malakoi, in the first and second centuries, its meaning included men who would sometimes use hair coloring and makeup on the face.
 These men also wore expensive clothing, all with the goal of seducing a woman into a sexual relationship.
 That is the conduct Paul deplores in 1 Corinthians 6:9.
 That's my answer.

 18. Something I found interesting was that you said that worshipers sacrificed their own children to their gods and this was negative but God sacrificed his son as well and Abraham almost sacrificed his.